aws-samples/monorepo-multi-pipeline-trigger/README.md

 This repository contains a AWS CDK project with two stacks: `MonoRepoStack` and `PipelinesStack`. <br/>
 `MonoRepoStack` is responsible for creating the AWS CodeCommit monorepo and the AWS Lambda with the logic to trigger the different pipelines.
 It is core part of the solution and doesn't need to be modified by the stack's user. <br/>
-`PipelinesStack` is the stack where the users will define their pipeline infrastructure.
+`PipelinesStack` is the stack where the users are going to define their pipeline infrastructure.
 This repository comes with a demo and hotsite pipelines that deploys two static websites using S3 and CloudFront. <br/>

 ![](docs/monorepo-stacks.jpg)

 ### Directories and files

 #### *core*:
 It contains the CDK Stack that creates the CodeCommit monorepo, AWS Lambda and all the logic needed to start a specific AWS CodePipeline according to a modified file path inside the monorepo.
 This directory is designed to not be modified.
-CodeCommit will be created with a sample project structure defined in `monorepo-sample` directory.
+CodeCommit is going to be created with a sample project structure defined in `monorepo-sample` directory.

 #### *monorepo-sample*:
-It contains a project structure that will be committed to CodeCommit after it is created.
+It contains a project structure that is going to be committed to CodeCommit after it is created.
 It comes with two simple static websites inside the directory.

 #### *pipelines*:
 It contains the files with the definition of each service pipeline.
 There is two examples inside this direcctory: `pipeline_demo.py` and `pipeline_hotsite.py`, wich demonstrates how a pipeline should be defined.
 It deploys the `demo` and `hotsite` websites inside the `monorepo-sample`.<br />

-Stack's users will do their work inside of this directory, creating new python classes child of `ServicePipeline` class and implement the abstract methods: `pipeline_name()` and `build_pipeline()`.
+Stack's users are going to do their work inside of this directory, creating new python classes child of `ServicePipeline` class and implement the abstract methods: `pipeline_name()` and `build_pipeline()`.

 #### *monorepo_config.py*: